1Babel

 Further, Yahowah’s ‘esh | fiery light offers up nogah | knowledge and enlightenment, but it does not laqach | grasp hold of it and keep it.
 Moreover, while it is appropriate to afford ‘ayn | sight to God, He does not have an eye in the midst of a fire.
 So now that we are back in Babylon, something is amiss.
 The reason that this depiction of God has never made sense to anyone is now becoming obvious.

 Called the “All-Seeing Eye of Providence” in Christianity, it was the Eye of Horus to the Egyptians.
 It is featured to this day on US currency and the nation’s Great Seal.
-This eye was also associated with Babylonian and Greek religious rites, where the mysteries of life and death were seen by those who were drugged as part of the ceremonies.
-And since this is being presented in Babylon, it is germane to know that the all-seeing eye was 17predominantly associated with the sky god, An, the moon god, Nanna or Sin, and the sun gods, Enlil and Marduk.
+This eye was also associated with Babylonian and Greek religious rites, where the mysteries of life and death were seen by those who were drugged as part of the 17ceremonies.
+And since this is being presented in Babylon, it is germane to know that the all-seeing eye was predominantly associated with the sky god, An, the moon god, Nanna or Sin, and the sun gods, Enlil and Marduk.

 This is an inauspicious beginning…